 NFL-Schedule for the 2020 NFL playoffs

-The National Football League (NFL) playoff schedule.
-Times are GMT.
-(Seeds precede teams and records are for regular season) WILD CARD ROUND
+The National Football League (NFL) playoff schedule after wild card games on Saturday.
+(Seeds precede teams and records include regular season and playoffs)

 NFC-6-Minnesota Vikings (10-6) at 3-New Orleans Saints (13-3), 1805 GMT (1:05 p.m.
 ET) NFC-5-Seattle Seahawks (11-5) at 4-Philadelphia Eagles (9-7), 2140 GMT (4:40 p.m.
 ET)